 While the itinerary will cover what to see in Seville with your 3 days, I haven’t included timings or food breaks within.
-I will leave this up to your own interests and belly to decide!
+I will leave this up to your interests and belly to decide!

-Personally, I spent hours photographing every single angle of some places, such as Plaza de España, whereas you may be content spending less than half an hour just to get the feel of it.
+Personally, I spent hours photographing every angle of some places, such as Plaza de España, whereas you may be content spending less than half an hour just to get the feel of it.
 If you are a shutterbug like myself, check out my Instagram guide to Seville as well!

 Finally, you’ll find a map of all the places mentioned in this Seville 3 day itinerary at the bottom of the blog post.

 💃 3 Days in Seville Itinerary: Day 1

 The incredible Plaza de España tucked away at the edge of Maria Luisa Park, is essential to any Seville itinerary.
 It is a great place to start your three days in Seville!